eramudeep/Organizar/README.md

 <img src="screens/Settings.png">
 <img src="screens/Tasks_List.png">

-<p>Get more done with the Amusoftech`s Organizar mobile app.
-Manage, capture, and edit your tasks from anywhere, at anytime, with to-dos that sync across all your devices.<p>

 <h3> Quickly capture tasks anywhere</h3>
 • Create task lists with your most important to-dos <br>
 • View, edit, and manage tasks on the go, from any device <br>